 - What about Particle Systems and Animations?

 - For these, next them under a 1x1x1 Cube positioned at the origin with Mesh Rendering and Collision disabled.
-Particle Systems should have looping enabled and "Scaling" should be set to "Hierarchy" so that we can scale them in Altspace properly
+Particle Systems should have looping enabled and "Scaling" should be set to "Hierarchy" so that we can scale them in Altspace properly.
+After you generate the prefabs for all the animations, disable the collisions on the "collision" objects for each.

 - The Artifacts are dark